-There’s never a good time to lose internet connection.
-Whether you’re working from home, mid-way through ordering something online or in the midst of a heavy gaming session, a drop in connection can put a stop to all things work or play.
-Here are some of the common reasons you might have lost your broadband connection, advice on troubleshooting the cause and steps on how to get it back up and running.
+In today’s always-online culture, there’s never a good time to lose internet connectivity.
+Whether you’re working from home, partway through placing an online order or taking part in a collaborative gaming challenge, even a momentary outage can put a stop to any work, rest or play.
+Below, we consider common reasons for losing a broadband connection, advice on troubleshooting the cause, and steps on how to get your connection back up and running.

-A drop in connection can be caused by all sorts of things, but before you jump to the worst case scenario (whole internet networks going down, your broadband being cut off, etc.), check to see if the cause is easy to fix:
+A drop in connection can be caused by all sorts of things.
+Before you assume the internet service provider (ISP) network has gone down or your broadband’s been cut off, check to see if the cause is easy to fix:

-Make sure no cables or wires have been kicked or knocked out of the router
+Make sure no cables or wires have been dislodged from the router

-If you’re on a wired connection, make sure the ethernet cable is securely in its port
+If you’re on a wired connection, make sure the Ethernet cable is securely in place

-If you’re using a dongle, try using a different USB port
+If you’re using a dongle, try moving it to a different USB port.

-Setting up a new router is usually simple and most internet provider Wi-Fi routers follow a simple plug-in-and-go model, but sometimes things don’t always work out so simply.
-If your router isn’t instantly getting you online and you can’t access the internet, try the following:
+Setting up a new router is usually simple, and most ISP Wi-Fi routers will work almost as soon as they’re unboxed and plugged in.
+Sadly, things don’t always work out this smoothly.
+If your router isn’t getting you online, try the following:

 Unplug all the cables from your router, including the power cable

-If you’re confident it’s not your hardware, then check your software next.
-There are different issues that can make your internet stop working, so be sure to check them all:
+If you’re confident the outage isn’t hardware-related, check your software next.
+Different issues that can make your internet stop working include:

-If you use a program to connect, say like with a dongle, this may need updating
+If you use a program to connect to the internet (as with most dongles), it may need updating

-If you’re on a Wi-Fi connection, make sure your device hasn’t turned Wi-Fi off or gone into airplane mode
+If you’re on a Wi-Fi connection, make sure your device hasn’t turned Wi-Fi off or gone onto airplane mode.

-If your regular browser isn’t connecting, you can try a ping.
-A ping is essentially a slightly techier way of getting your computer to try to connect to a website, like Google, giving you the opportunity to see whether the website has recognised it or not.
+If your regular browser isn’t connecting, you can try sending a ping.
+This is a slightly more advanced way of running the Google test outlined above, giving you the opportunity to see whether the website has recognised your device’s connection request.

 Click on Terminal

-The black command box will open, type “ping www.google.com” and press enter
+In the black command box that opens up, type “ping www.google.com” and press Enter.

-The router is placed near a fish tank
+The router is placed near signal-blocking furnishings like a fish tank

 Your home might have very thick walls

-Home broadband deals come in all sorts of shapes and sizes, but make sure you’re on top of whatever one you do go for.
+Home broadband deals come in a wide variety of payment plans and contract lengths, but late payments might lead to connection problems.
 Are all your bills paid?
-Do you have outstanding debts for going over data limits?
+Do you have outstanding debts caused by going over data limits in previous months?
 Have you been using your connection inappropriately?

-If you think your provider is holding back your connection for some reason, they should have made contact with you to notify you of any changes.
-But if you don’t have a letter or email from them and just want to check, you can get in touch to find out what the issue is and what you can do to resolve it.
+Your ISP should notify you about any changes being applied to your connection, but this doesn’t always happen.
+If you don’t have a letter or email from them and want to check if there’s a problem, get in touch to find out what the issue is and how you can help to resolve it.

-Being able to fix broken internet connections can be a great skill to have, but you might want to get in touch with your provider first.
-Yes, callouts will cost you, but attempting repairs may cost you much more.
-Plus, if you do them wrong, you’ll need to call your provider out anyway, especially if your attempts have made things worse.
+Being able to fix broken internet connections is a great skill to have, but you might want to get in touch with your ISP first.
+Engineer callouts will be expensive if the fault’s not due to the ISP, but attempting repairs may cost even more if they’re bungled – and you’ll need to call your provider out anyway.

 If you really want to give DIY a go, please remember to take all necessary safety precautions before doing so.
-The safest measure is using the test socket:
+The safest process involves the test socket:

 Remove the faceplate of your master broadband wall socket (this will have a horizontal line across it)

-This will reveal a test socket to the right, where you can plug in the microfilter (this is the small box you plug into the wall socket)
+A test socket will be located to the right hand side, where you can plug in the microfilter (the small box which plugs into the phone socket)

-Try to reconnect your router cable to the microfilter and see if connection is restored
+Try to reconnect your router cable to the microfilter, and see if a connection is restored.

-If this doesn’t work, it could mean that the issue isn’t in your home but in the wider network.
-You should call your provider to confirm this.
+If this doesn’t work, it could mean the issue is in the wider network rather than your home.
+Call your ISP to investigate further.

-There are several things you can do to get internet when your home broadband isn’t working, including:
+There are several things you can do to get online when your home broadband isn’t working, including:

-Use public Wi-Fi at libraries, cafes or shopping centres (though be mindful that open Wi-Fi is often an easy target for hackers)
+Use public Wi-Fi at libraries, cafes or shopping centres for non-sensitive data transfers

-Use public hotspots exclusive to your provider, as is the case with BT and Sky
+Use public hotspots exclusive to your ISP, such as The Cloud by Sky

-No broadband plan can guarantee 100% perfect connection all the time, but if having the best internet for things like gaming and working from home is a priority, then it comes down to types of internet.
+No broadband plan can guarantee connectivity all the time, but if having high-speed internet for things like gaming and working from home is a priority, your choice of connection can make a major difference:

-Standard broadband, also known as ADSL, is the most widely available type of home broadband as it runs on traditional classic phone line cables.
-For this same reason, it can also be one of the slowest.
-Cable wires in your area may not have been maintained very well, and even if they are, they aren’t capable of the speeds of modern fibre optic broadband.
+Standard broadband, also known as ADSL, is the most widely available type of home broadband as it’s carried along phone line cables.
+For this reason, it tends to be one of the slowest internet connections.
+Cable wires in your area may not have been maintained very well, and even well-preserved copper infrastructure isn’t capable of carrying data at speeds to rival modern fibre broadband.

-This connection improves on ADSL by using modern cables for 90% of the journey from the telephone exchange to your home, but they stop at your street cabinet and then use copper cables for the final leg of the journey.
-This is a big improvement on ADSL in terms of speed, but it’s still not quite as reliable as full fibre.
+This connection improves on ADSL by using fibre-optic cables for most of the journey from the telephone exchange to your home.
+These fibre cables terminate at your street cabinet (a grey or green pavement-mounted box), before reverting to copper phone lines for the final leg of the journey.
+This is a big improvement on ADSL in terms of speed, but it’s still not quite as reliable as the third and final option...